sean-smith/scale-out-computing-on-aws/docs/web-interface/manage-ldap-users.md

 ---
-title: Centralized user management
+title: Centralized user/group management
 ---

 ## Using Web UI

-Log in to the Web UI with an admin account and locate =="Users"== section on the left sidebar
+Log in to the Web UI with an admin account and locate "Users Management" or "Group Management" sections on the left sidebar.

 ![](../imgs/user-1.png)

+!!!info
+    Users and Group management are limited to admins users

+### Users
-### Add users
+#### Add users
 To create a new user, simply fill out the "Create New User" form.
-Select whether or not the user will be an admin by checking  =="Enable Sudo Access"== checkbox
+Select whether or not the user will be an admin by checking  =="Enable Sudo Access"== checkbox.
+If needed, you can also manually force UID and GID.

 ![](../imgs/user-2.png)